When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • third degree of dysplasia;

-• extensive localization of affected tissues - in this case it is better to choose another method.
+• extensive localization of affected tissues - in in this case It's better to choose another method.

-If there are no contraindications, then cryodestruction can be used for if the patient herself does not mind.
+If there are no contraindications, then cryodestruction can be used if the patient herself does not object.

 Preparation rules

-• listen to the woman's complaints, bring them to medical card(collect anamnesis);
+• listen to the woman's complaints, include them in medical card(collect anamnesis);

 • examine the patient in a chair using mirrors;